Israeli military says it mistakenly killed 3 Israeli hostages in battle-torn part of Gaza

 Israeli political and military leaders often say freeing all the hostages is their top aim in the war alongside destroying Hamas.

-The three hostages were identified as young men who had been abducted from Israeli communities near the Gaza border — 28-year-old Yotam Haim, 25-year-old Samer Al-Talalka and 26-year-old Alon Shamriz.
+The three hostages were identified as young men who had been abducted from Israeli communities near the Gaza border — Yotam Haim, 28, Samer Al-Talalka 25, and Alon Shamriz, 26.

 Israeli Prime Minister Benjamin Netanyahu called their deaths an “unbearable tragedy” and vowed to continue “with a supreme effort to return all the hostages home safely.”